-The TWIGA range of reach mowers have, as standard, a breakaway ram for machine protection, should an obstacle be encountered while travelling forward
+The Twiga range of reach mowers have as standard a slew ram to position the machine from transport to work or any position midway for narrow lane cutting.
+This ram also acts as the break back ram for machine protection should an obstacle be encountered while travelling forward.

-The break back ram will operate if the machine is overloaded i.e. a dense patch of vegetation, too high a forward speed, and when working uphill.
-The tractor must be halted and flail head manoeuvred around the obstacle, the machine then reset before continuing.
+The break back will operate if the machine is overloaded i.e. a dense patch of vegetation, too high a forward speed, and when working uphill.
+The tractor must be halted and the flail head manoeuvred around the obstacle before the break back is reset via slew control lever / switch.